 Malta citizenship by investment — officially called the Malta Citizenship by Naturalisation for Exceptional Services by Direct Investment process (MEIN)— is a prestigious citizenship by naturalization program.
 It grants citizenship by a certificate of naturalization to expats and their families who contribute to the nation’s economic growth.
 This happens following a 36-month (or, by exception, 12-month) residence period.

-In this comprehensive guide to Malta Citizenship by Investment 2020, we cover the following:
+In this detailed guide to Malta Citizenship by Investment 2021, we cover the following:

 Your guide to citizenship by investment in Malta